‘TIL DEATH DO US PART

 Although teachers and schools, for decades, have offered a variety of services outside of the realm of the service we actually offer (education), we have finally met our match with the coronavirus pandemic.
 This is a problem that may be beyond our efforts to “fix,” as teachers have done for so long.
 I certainly do not have the answers to solve the ills of a capitalist-obsessed society, but I want to be clear that the service we provide CAN and SHOULD be offered remotely until it is safe to physically enter school buildings.

 The current state of our existence is filled with unrest, anxiety, sadness, and pain.
-I, too, wish that we could press a magic button and return to “normal,” but the reality is that we can’t, not for some time, anyway.
+It’s honestly not surprising to me that, according to this article looking at the target market of hemp products, Millenials like myself are spending more money on CBD solutions to help us manage our mental health during these uncertain times.
+Like the rest of the world, I wish that we could press a magic button and return to “normal,” but the reality is that we can’t, not for some time, anyway.
 What and who are we willing to risk in an effort to re-enter schools in person?
 How many deaths are acceptable?
 How many people, like me, who will live with health issues for the foreseeable future is acceptable?
 Does your fear of an educational setback outweigh my fear for my life?

 For once, teachers are voicing hesitation, frustration, and fear, instead of just coming up with a self-sacrificing solution to the problem, and society is appalled.
 For once, we are begging to be able to put our own family and health first, and the backlash has been intense.
 Our passion is being weaponized, we are being accused of not caring about children, or not being flexible enough, or even being lazy and unwilling to work.
 How soon we forget the “backbone” of our society, along with all of the good work we have done.
 Teachers are strong, resilient, and creative, but this is one situation I don’t think we can “Donors Choose” our way out of.